philj56/tofi/README.md

   sharpness, but your mileage may vary.
 This option has no effect if a path to a font file hasn't been passed to `--font`.

+* `--ascii-input` - Proper Unicode handling is slower than plain ASCII - on the order of a few ms for ~40 kB of input.
+Specifying `--ascii-input true` will disable some of this handling, speeding up tofi's startup, but searching for non-ASCII characters may not work properly.

 * `--late-keyboard-init` - The last avoidable thing that slows down startup is initialisation of the keyboard.
 This only takes 1-2ms on my laptop, but up to 60ms on a Raspberry Pi Zero 2 W. Passing this option will delay keyboard